 Bear in mind that no tube tent is going to offer lots of protection against the elements.

-However, as far as tube tents go, the emergency shelter by Survival Shack is one of the better ones.
+However, as far as tube tents go, the emergency shelter by lifetent is one of the best ones.
 It doesn’t rip as easily and traps body heat well.

 - Very cheap